Ignatius-

 “What are you talking about?”
 Altair questioned earnestly, with a raised brow.
 “I don’t have any ‘lady-friends’.”

 “Ah-huh,” Danteus remarked, not believing that statement.
-He sat in front of them on his horse, with a sly smile he peered over his shoulder at Altair.
+He sat in front of them on his horse, with a sly smile as he peered over his shoulder at Altair.
 “That’s what they all say until we discover their secret harems or reverse harems at their homemade brothels that even their wives or husbands don’t know about.”

 “Hey, I resent that!
 If anyone has any lady-friends at homemade brothels, it’s the great Lord Danteus.”
 Altair teased.
 “Have you seen the line Asashin?
 I swear it goes from here all the way to the Water Reserve.
 He’s got a recruitment process and everything.”